Phyllis Kirk: Personal life

-Kirk's marriage to television producer and screenwriter Warren Bush was announced in the press in early 1967, and lasted until his death in 1992.
+Kirk's marriage to television producer and screenwriter Warren Bush was announced in the press in early 1967, and lasted until his death in 1991 at the age of 65.
 A Democrat, she attended the 1960 Democratic National Convention in Los Angeles, California.

 On October 19, 2006, Kirk died of a cerebral aneurysm at age 79 in Woodland Hills, California.
 She was buried with her husband Warren Bush at Arlington National Cemetery in Virginia.